 The SEC defines an accredited investor as someone who (a) has earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current year, OR (b) has a net worth over $1 million, either alone or together with a spouse (excluding the value of the person’s primary residence).
 Further details are available here.

-Our funds source deals through research, referrals by other AVG funds, our international community of supporters (over 125,000 and constantly growing), and collaborative relationships with professional VCs.
+Our funds source deals through research, referrals by other AVG funds, our international community of 450k supporters, and collaborative relationships with professional VCs.
 Currently, we review about 30 – 35 deals for every one that we add to the portfolio.

 We start with a broad funnel (30 – 50 investment opportunities per month), allowing us to choose the best deals to invest in – if any.
 Normally, we select 2-3 deals per month to take to the Investment Committee, who advises on deals, before the fund managers chooses 1-2 to invest in.
 Key considerations: A lead investor with a good record in the space, team, market opportunity, moats, traction, attractive deal terms, and portfolio diversity for us.